VariantSync/DiffDetective/README.md

 This figure outlines the parsing process within DiffDetective.
 Given two states of a C-preprocessor annotated source code file (left), for example before and after a commit, DiffDetective constructs a variation diff (right) that describes the differences of the code as well as the involved variability.
-DiffDetective can construct a variation diff either from a text-based diff between both file versions (center path), or by first parsing both versions to an abstract representation, a variation tree (center top and bottom).
+DiffDetective can construct a variation diff either from a text-based diff between both file versions (center path), or by first parsing both versions to an abstract representation, a variation tree (center top and bottom), and constructing a variation diff using a tree matching algorithm in a second step.

 ## Publications